 Charge Volvo Dead Car Battery

 Can’t start your Volvo due to a dead battery?
 Learn how to fix the problem by charging the battery using a Smart Car Battery Charger.
-This guide provides instructions on how to charge a dead battery on a Volvo.
+This guide provides instructions on charging a dead battery on a Volvo.
 The battery on most Volvo vehicles is located in the trunk, but that is not where the car charger is connected.

 What you will need